vistadataproject/documents/README.md

 ## Assumptions

+* Javascript is the most popular coding language in the world, as objectively measured by number of projects, coders, and new code on Github, and by the number of companies developing and deploying enterprise software.
+* By virtue of VA's assessment of Node.js in the OneVA Technical Reference Model (TRM), VA formally endorses Node.js for use in the VA enterprise architecture.
+See [TRM](http://www.va.gov/TRM/ToolPage.asp?tid=6716).
+* By virtue of VA's very large, multi-year contract for Node.js, the VA has decided that Node-enabled Javascript on MUMPs is productive and practical
-* By virtue of VA's *eHMP being rewritten almost entirely in Javascript and node.js*, the VA has decided that node.js is legitimate for production projects.
+* By virtue of VA's eHMP being rewritten almost entirely in Javascript and node.js, the VA has decided that node.js is required for performance for enterprise projects.
 The backdrop to this decision was the conspicuous failure of numerous mid-tier Java wrappers for VISTA, starting with MyHealtheVet and all others since then.
 See [reference](http://www.openhealthnews.com/story/2014-07-27/vista-evolution-whats-wrong-picture).
-* By virtue of VA's very large, multi-year contract for Node.js, the VA has decided that Node-enabled Javascript on MUMPs is productive and practical
-* By virtue of VA including Node.js in the OneVA Technical Reference Model (TRM), this formally endorses Node.js for use in the VA enterprise architecture.
-See [TRM](http://www.va.gov/TRM/ToolPage.asp?tid=6716).
-* By virtue of inclusion of the Node/Cache binding in all official commercial releases, Intersystems views in-process node.js coding of Javascript on MUMPS as practical, maintainable, and critical for their commercial customers, including VA.
+* By virtue of inclusion of the Node/Cache binding in all official releases, Intersystems views in-process node.js coding of Javascript on MUMPS as practical, maintainable, and critical for their commercial customers, including VA.
 See Intersystems Node.js reference manual [HTML](http://docs.intersystems.com/ens20141/csp/docbook/DocBook.UI.Page.cls?KEY=BXJS) / [PDF](http://docs.intersystems.com/documentation/cache/20122/pdfs/BXJS.pdf)
-* Javascript is the most popular coding language in the world, as objectively measured by number of projects, coders, and new code on Github, and by number of companies developing and deploying projects in Javascript.
 * Node.js adoption continues to grow for mainstream production projects, including Netflix, New York Times, PayPal, LinkedIn, Walmart, Yahoo, and Uber.
 * Non-CPU bound, in process "fetch and insert" logic is ALWAYS faster than on-the-network equivalents.

 ## Baseline VISTA

-* Baseline VISTA / Client functionality and capability (security, performance, read/write) are described [here](https://github.com/vistadataproject/documents/blob/master/Background/vista/vista-baseline.md).
+* Current VISTA / Client functionality and capability (security, performance, read/write) are described [here](https://github.com/vistadataproject/documents/blob/master/Background/vista/vista-baseline.md).
-* Enhacements by the VISTA Data Project are thus __relative__ to the [VISTA Baseline](https://github.com/vistadataproject/documents/blob/master/Background/vista/vista-baseline.md).
+* VISTA Data Project enhancments to VISTA are thus only measurable __relative__ to the [VISTA Baseline](https://github.com/vistadataproject/documents/blob/master/Background/vista/vista-baseline.md).

 ## Key Features